 The masks and costumes of today date back to medieval times when they were not in place as fun decorations, but were worn as ways to avoid punishment and persecution, as carnival goers would mock the strict rulers of the day.
 Had they not used masks to disguise themselves they would have been caught and death would have been an inevitability.

-Fasching is celebrated in all German speaking countries and it’s timing in the year is poignant as it is just before the fasting season of Lent, which is when many people will forsake food as a sacrifice for religious reasons.
+Fasching is celebrated in all German-speaking countries.
+Its timing in the year is poignant, as it is just before the fasting season of Lent, which is when many people will forsake food as a sacrifice for religious reasons.
 Fasching allows a person to have a huge celebration, indulge, enjoy and embrace all that is good before things are out of bounds during Lent.

 The ‘Woman’s Carnival’ which happens on the Thursday before Ash Wednesday, also known as Altweiber Fastnacht.
 This is a day when women can express their freedom and have a lot of fun.
 Tradition encourages ladies to cut men’s ties and place kisses on those they fancy.
-It is a flirty, fun event many people look forward to every year – of both genders!
+It is a flirty, fun event that many people look forward to every year!

 Fasching is very much a time where everyone, and especially children, like to dress up in fancy dress to take part in the fun.
 You will notice all the German department stores around you will start promoting their fancy dress costumes ready for the parties and parades of fasching.